SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 A **software component version** is a technically distinguishable unit of software and is installed and patched as a whole.
 It consists of ABAP development packages and contained objects.
 Software component versions are delivered via delivery packages.
 But software component versions are not individual shipment entities.
 They can only be delivered to customers as part of an [add-on product version](#add-on-product-version).
 A software component version is defined by a name and a version string.
 The name of a software component is string with a maximum of 30 characters and consists of the [namespace](https://launchpad.support.sap.com/#/notes/84282) and a freely chooseble part - `/NAMESPC/COMPONENTA`.
 The version consists of three numbers separated by a dot - 1.2.0.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
-Release deliveries contains the whole software component and deliver new and enhancements of existing functionalities.
-They are delivered with delivery packages of type “Installation Package”.
+Release deliverie contains the whole software component and deliver planned, new functionalities or feature enhancements.
+They are delivered with delivery packages of type “Add-on Installation Package”.
 - The second number denotes the Support Package level.
-Support Package deliveries contain a larger collection of corrections and may contains smaller functional enhancements.
+Support Package deliveries contain a larger collection of corrections and may contain smaller, planned functional enhancements.
 They are delivered with delivery packages of type “Component Support Package”.
 - The third number denotes the Patch level.
-Patch deliveries shall only contain small corrections.
+Patch deliveries shall only contain small, unplanned corrections that are necessary to keep the software up-and-running.
 They are shipped with delivery packages of type “Correction Package”.

 The type of delivery does not need to be chosen manually; it is automatically determined by the delivery tools.

 Software Component Versions are uniquely created and independent from the add-on product versions where they are included.
 This means that once a software component version was built it will be reused in any following add-on product versions where referenced.

 ### Target Vector